-In order to keep students in school, the Washington State Compulsory Attendance Law requires schools to file a petition with the courts when students have reached seven unexcused absences in one month, ten within the current school year, or when excessive excused absences are having profound effects on the student's academic achievement (RCW 28A.225.010).
+In order to keep students in school, the Washington State Compulsory Attendance Law requires schools to file a petition with the courts when students have reached 7 unexcused absences in one month, 10 within the current school year, or when excessive excused absences are having profound effects on the student's academic achievement (RCW 28A.225.010).

+Disciplinary Consequences

-Disciplinary Consequences for students who have excessive absences or tardies may include, but are not limited to, detention, loss of or inability to purchase parking permits, and suspension.
+Discipline for students who have excessive absences or tardies may include, but are not limited to, detention, loss of off-campus privileges, or loss of eligibility for a parking permit.